Marshrutka: Latvia

 Historically, marshrutkas (formally "mikroautobuss" or "minibuss" in Latvian, informally "mikriņš", "maršrutnieks") were a common means of transport in larger cities of the Latvian SSR and then in Latvia, the RAF-2203 was the only minibus used for this purpose.

-In year 2012 Liepāja included marshrutkas in its' bus network by cancelling all 6 routes and making two in their place.
+In year 2012 Liepāja included marshrutkas in its bus network by cancelling all 6 routes and making two in their place.

 In year 2013 "Rīgas Mikroautobusu satiksme", the company founded by Riga, took over all of the existing marshrutkas routes and old rolling stock was replaced by new Mercedes-Benz Sprinter and Volkswagen Crafter minibuses primary assembled in Latvia by "Universāls" by year 2015.
-Some of minibusses included a spot for passengers with reduced mobility with a door in the rear of the compartment.
-Private companies conitnued passenger operations illegally up until year 2015.
-In May of 2018 Riga made it possible to for people elligible for discounts in regular city transit network use some of the routes.
-On September 9th 2022 "Rīgas Mikroautobusu satiksme" declared bankrupcy and suddenly seized all operations.
+Some of the minibuses included a spot for passengers with reduced mobility with a door in the rear of the compartment.
+Private companies continued passenger operations illegally up until year 2015.
+In May of 2018 Riga made it possible to for people eligible for discounts in regular city transit network use some of the routes.
+On September 9th 2022 "Rīgas Mikroautobusu satiksme" declared bankruptcy and suddenly seized all operations.

 Nowadays, marshrutkas are no longer in service in most cities of Latvia, including Riga.
 Marshrutkas were replaced by regular busses or minibuses with a fixed schedule and fixed stops in places where marshrutkas once dominated.